Parrot-Developers/firmwared/README.md

 Some base configuration parameters can be modified at startup via the following environment variables (see config.c for more information):

-* *FIRMWARED\_MOUNT\_HOOK*: path to the helper binary responsible of mounting the union fs of an instance and of cleaning it, defaults to **/usr/libexec/firmwared/mount.hook**
+* *FIRMWARED\_MOUNT\_HOOK*: path to the helper executable responsible of mounting the union fs of an instance and of cleaning it, defaults to **/usr/libexec/firmwared/mount.hook**
 * *FIRMWARED\_SOCKET\_PATH*: where the control socket will be created, defaults to **/var/run/firmwared.sock**